-Just 0.7 per cent of cars sold here are electric – compared to a global average of 4.2 per cent, 11 per cent in the United Kingdom and the European Union, and 75 per cent in Norway.
+Just 1.5 per cent of cars sold here are electric and plug-in hybrid – compared to 17 per cent in the United Kingdom, and 85 per cent in Norway.

-In total, there are just 20,000 registered electric cars on Australian roads, of around 15 million total cars.
+In total, there are only around 24,000 registered electric cars on Australian roads, of around 15 million total cars.

 This is despite growing enthusiasm for electric cars in Australia.
 A majority of Australians say they’d consider buying an electric model as their next car.

 But electric cars remain unaffordable for most Australians.

 There are no electric cars available in Australia for under $40,000, and just five for under $60,000.

 In comparison, there are more than two dozen electric cars available in the UK for under AU$60,000 – including eight that are cheaper than the cheapest electric car in Australia.

 This is because the UK Government, and governments around the world, have introduced incentives and policies to help electric cars compete with older technology with lower upfront costs.